cocoleah/agoda-recommendation/README.md

 - Ironing
 - Non-Smoking

-Base on the user's (1) date, (2) accomodation type and (3) top 3 features, the top 5 accomodations available will be listed.
+Base on the user's (1) date/s, (2) accomodation type/s and (3) weightage given to the top 3 features, the top 5 accomodations available will be listed.
+The recommendations is generated based on the average accomodation features' score-to-price ratio.

+Raw data is scrapeed from Agoda
-Dashboard is powered by Dash
+Analysis and Dashboard are powered by Python and Dash